CRACKED TOOTH SYNDROME (CTS)

 MAJOR SYMPTOMS OF CRACKED TOOTH SYNDROME

-- Persistent or intermittent pain in the tooth when you chew or bite.
+- Persistent or intermittent pain in the tooth when you chew or bite

-- Sensitivity to temperature extremes or while eating sweets.
+- Sensitivity to temperature extremes or while eating sweets

-- Swelling around the tooth.
+- Swelling around the tooth

-- Toothache when biting or chewing.
+- Toothache when biting or chewing

-Many people with cracked tooth syndrome do not show any significant symptoms for months; that’s why it is often difficult to diagnose because the symptoms are not consistent.
+Many people with cracked tooth syndrome do not show any significant symptoms for months.
+That’s why it is often difficult to diagnose because the symptoms are not consistent.

 COMMON CAUSES OF CRACKED TOOTH SYNDROME

-- Clenching or grindings (bruxism)
+- Clenching or grinding (bruxism)

 - Chewing on hard food items